Flemington7/SimonsAgent/FinLLAMA/fine-tuning/FINE-TUNING.md

 > [!NOTE]
 > In case you are using a multi-GPU machine please make sure to only make one of them visible using `export CUDA_VISIBLE_DEVICES=GPU:id`.
+> The --output_dir flag specifies the path to save the PEFT model, and it should not contain any '_', otherwise the PEFT script will not be able to load the model!

 ### How to run with default datasets?